hashicorp/katakoda/terraform-provider-intro/order-update.md

 }
 ```

 Run `terraform apply` to update the order.
 Notice how the execution plan reflects the order change.
 Terraform is able to determine that these changes could be done in place rather than destroying the current order and creating a new one.
 This is because the modified property ([quantity](https://github.com/hashicorp/terraform-provider-hashicups/blob/master/hashicups/resource_order.go#L63)) does not have `ForceNew` set to `true`.
+When `ForceNew` is set to `true`, it will destroy the existing instance and provision a instance with the updated attributes.
+An example of this is when you change an [AWS EC2 instance's AMI](https://github.com/terraform-providers/terraform-provider-aws/blob/a15140e1184d201c9cf4cfe46f154a48c4a08958/aws/resource_aws_instance.go#L45-L49).

 `terraform apply`{{execute T2}}